 Kathryn Johnson has published 41 novels with major U.S. and international publishers.
 She is an inspiring speaker at national writers’ conferences and the founder of Write by You, a professional mentoring service for fiction writers who seek support in reaching their publication goals.
 Her most recent critically-acclaimed novel is The Gentleman Poet: A Novel of Love, Danger, and Shakespeare’s The “Tempest”.

 Katherine McCord has been teaching Creative Writing at all levels, kindergarten to graduate school, for a wonderfully long time.
 She has published four books, two of creative nonfiction and two of poetry, by selective presses.
 All four have won prizes and/or gotten exceptional reviews.
-She has both an MFA and MA in Creative Writing and has published many poems in nationally-recognized literary journals, including AMERICAN POETRY REVIEW.
+She has both an M.F.A. and M.A. in Creative Writing and has published many poems in nationally-recognized literary journals, including American Poetry Review.
 She regularly writes reviews for literary books and has won many awards for her work, such as The Autumn House Open Book Award for Creative Nonfiction and a Hoffer Legacy Award.
 She’s worked as an editor, a consultant, a tutor, and a coach.
 She was named a finalist for the Faulkner Wisdom Competition for an excerpt from her book-length lyric essay and was named a finalist for an excerpt from her book, Run Scream Unbury Save, for the Frank McCourt Memoir Prize.
-She has taught workshops for Healing and the Arts; been a literary executor; done creative writing workshops for women transitioning from homelessness and addiction; had her work chosen so that she was teamed with an MFA in Curatorial Practice Program to create an art installation of her work; and, for 16 years, has worked with the Emotional Energy Worker, Dianne Lancaster, nationally recognized, who has profoundly changed her life so that she carries this work to all she does.
+She has taught workshops for Healing and the Arts; been a literary executor; done creative writing workshops for women transitioning from homelessness and addiction; had her work chosen so that she was teamed with an MFA in Curatorial Practice Program to create an art installation of her work; and, for 10 years, has worked with the Emotional Energy Worker, Dianne Lancaster (firstname.lastname@example.org), nationally recognized, who has profoundly changed her life, so that she carries this work to all her writing and all that she does.
 Her manuscript, You Didn’t Know Logic Was a Thing: An Autobiographical Novel, is under consideration at various literary agencies.
 She’s available to take on any of the roles noted above.
 Her website is www.katherinemccord.com.
-She can be contacted via firstname.lastname@example.org.
+She can be contacted via email@example.com.

 Digital Marketing Specialist